 Hiring a debt recovery service that specializes in Individual debtors

 As a business is simply not cost effective to be chasing every single customer who hasn’t payed for your services.
-Some circumstances could prevent you from reaching out to disappearing debtors which causes alot of strain in your business.
-Hiring a debt collection service allows you to resolve the matter without the need for court proceedings.
-Debt collection experts would ensure the cooperation between parties to act in a reasonable and proportionate manner.
+Some circumstances could prevent you from reaching out to disappearing debtors which causes a lot of strain in your business.
+Hiring a debt recovery service allows you to resolve the matter without the need for court proceedings.
+Debt recovery experts would ensure the cooperation between parties to act in a reasonable and proportionate manner.
 They are able to send a Pre-Action letter as soon as the debt becomes due

 A Pre-Action Protocol letter requires